 1. Improvement efforts in Target 75 priority fisheries

 - Two national-level FIPs are in the process of being developed.

-1) The National Demersal Association is awaiting official legal registration from the Indonesian notary to be recognized as an industry organization under Indonesian law.
-Once approved, the Association will begin to develop the national Snapper Grouper FIP workplan and activities.
+1) In August, the National Demersal Association (ADI) received official legal registration from the Indonesian notary to be recognized as an industry organization under Indonesian law.
+The Association is planning a workshop in November to invite Indonesian snapper and grouper companies to discuss issues surrounding the fishery and markets.
+Based on discussions, ADI will begin to develop the national snapper and grouper FIP workplan and activities.
 See the National Demersal Association Roadmap here.

-2) The Nature Conservancy will launch a national-level FIP focused on snapper and grouper in August 2019.
-The name of the FIP is Indonesia deepwater groundfish - dropline, longline, trap, and gillnet, and to date there are 12 Indonesian and US companies signed on to the FIP.
+2) The Nature Conservancy launched its national-level FIP focused on snapper and grouper in August 2019.
+The name of the FIP is Indonesia deepwater groundfish - dropline, longline, trap, and gillnet.
+To date, there are 12 Indonesian and US companies signed on to the FIP.
 FIP participants have committed to transparency in their sourcing and to not buy juvenile snapper.
 The FIP will also focus on data collection and governance objectives.
 View the profile on Fishery Progress here.